rishisharma056/ML-Based-Smart-Product-Pricing/README.md

 2. **dataset/test.csv:** Test file without output labels (`price`).
 Generate predictions using your model/solution on this file's data and format the output file to match sample_test_out.csv
 3. **dataset/sample_test.csv:** Sample test input file.
 4. **dataset/sample_test_out.csv:** Sample outputs for sample_test.csv.
 The output for test.csv must be formatted in the exact same way.
 Note: The predictions in the file might not be correct

+### Note

+Due to file size constraints, the training and test datasets are not included in this repository.